MA Music Therapy

 It is recommended that applicants have:

-- a good undergraduate degree along with professional musical skills
+- a good undergraduate degree with professional music skills

-- a high level of practical musicianship (which could include non-western traditions) and a particular interest in improvisation
+- a high level of practical performance in any musical tradition, including digital technologies and a particular interest in live improvisation

-- for single line instrumentalists or singers, sufficient skills to be able to provide harmonic support on guitar or piano
+- sufficient skills to be able to provide harmonic support

 - experience of working in relevant areas such as Health or Education (including voluntary work)